ethstorage/w3drive/README.md

 ```

 #### Register
-Use the "hkdf" function to derive the 32-bit root private key.
+Use the "hkdf" function to derive the 32-bit root secret key.
 Encrypt user drive id with root key,
 and store the encrypted data and drive id on the chain.
 ```
 import hkdf from 'futoin-hkdf';